jwagemann/jwagemann.github.io/_pages/talks.md

 Conference talks
 ------
 **2020**
+- <a href='https://cfp.jupytercon.com/2020/schedule/presentation/167/how-to-avoid-death-by-jupyter-notebooks-towards-more-effective-and-educational-notebooks/' target='_blank'>How to avoid death by Jupyter notebooks - Towards more effective and educational notebooks</a><br>*JupyterCon2020 - Virtual - 16 Oct 2020* <br>
 - <a href='https://presentations.copernicus.org/EGU2020/EGU2020-10029_presentation.pdf' target='_blank'>Bridging the gap between Big Earth Data Users and future (cloud-based) data systems - Towards a better understanding of user requirements of cloud-based data systems</a><br>*EGUShare 2020 - Virtual - 7 May 2020* <br>

 **2019**